jye-aviatrix/terraform-azure-vng-to-csr-ipsec-bgp/README.md

 # terraform-azure-vng-to-csr-ipsec-bgp

-This module deploys an Azure VNG (Virtual Network Gateway) in existing vNet, as well as Cisco CSR in a new vNet simulate on-premise environment.
-A test workload will be deployed in the same vNet in the CSR vNet with RFC1918 point to CSR interface.
+- This module deploys an Azure VNG (Virtual Network Gateway) in existing vNet, as well as Cisco CSR in a new vNet simulate on-premise environment.
+- An IPSec BGP connection will be established between Cisco CSR to Azure VNG, VNG has two instances, thus two IPSec tunnels and two BGP sessions will be established.
+- A test workload will be deployed in the same vNet in the CSR vNet with RFC1918 point to CSR interface.
+- If you deploy a VM in existing vNet, you will observe the effective route of the VM, point to both VNG instance for the prefixes advertised by Cisco CSR.
+- If you add a loopback to the CSR, you will notice the loopback address advertised to existing vNet VM effective route as well.

 ## Architecture